afrimove/afrimove_db/db_documentation/user_guide.md

 ## <a name="AFRIMOVE_Overview"></a> Database Overview

-The main goal of AFRIMOVE project is to join and harmonize tracking data of African animals and additional information from different research groups located in different countries in a common data repository.
+The main goal of AFRIMOVE project is to join and harmonize tracking data of African wildlife and additional information from different research groups located in different countries in a common data repository.
 To achieve this goal, we set up a software platform that enables all partners to access, manage and analyze the shared data in a cost-effective fashion.
 The main requirements of the project and the assessment of possible solutions are described in the paper [Wildlife tracking data management: a new vision ](http://rstb.royalsocietypublishing.org/content/365/1550/2177)(Urbano et al., 2013).

-The main technical result is a relational database management system with a spatial extension, built on the open source software [PostgreSQL](www.postgresql.org) (at 2018, version 9.5) and [PostGIS](www.postgis.org) (at 2018, version 2.3).
+The main technical result is a relational database management system with a spatial extension, built on the open source software [PostgreSQL](www.postgresql.org) (at 2018, version 9.5) and [PostGIS](www.postgis.org) (at 2018, version 2.5).
 It also includes the extension [Pl/R](https://github.com/postgres-plr/plr) that allows the integration of R tools into the database.
-The AFRIMOVE database is physically installed on a server at Edmund Mach Foundation, but it is accessible from everywhere in the world (by users with registered account).
+The AFRIMOVE database is physically installed on a server at Edmund Mach Foundation, but it is accessible from everywhere in the world (by users with a registered account).
 It works as a centralized server that sends data, when requested, to client applications.
-A client is a software that accesses the remote service (database) on another computer system (server), by way of a network; the client application can be located anywhere and multiple connections to the database can be managed at the same time.
+A client is a software that accesses the remote service (database) stored on another computer system (server), by way of a network; the client application can be located anywhere and multiple connections to the database can be managed at the same time.
 Example of client applications are those used to manage the data (e.g., pgAdmin, phpPgAdmin), visualize spatial information (e.g., QGIS, ArcGIS) or perform analysis (e.g., R).

 The server-client structure of the system offers the opportunity to build a very flexible and modular software platform, as any software able to connect to the central database can be integrated.
 Storing, managing, accessing and analysing GPS data from several research groups throughout Europe is thus possible, while each researcher can use its favourite software application, preserving the consistency of the data and avoiding data duplication with connected risk of errors.
 The most used applications to interact with the AFRIMOVE database are Desktop GIS, statistics and Web tools, as well as office suites.

-In the document [Database connection](https://github.com/afrimove/afrimove_db/blob/master/db_documentation/db_connection.md) you can see some of these applications and how to connect them with the AFRIMOBE database, while in [Database Content](#AFRIMOVE_Content) and [Database Objects Description](#AFRIMOVE_Objects) you can explore database structure and content.
+In the document [Database connection](https://feurbano.github.io/afrimove_db/db_documentation/db_connection.html) you can see some of these applications and how to connect them with the AFRIMOBE database, while in [Database Content](#AFRIMOVE_Content) and [Database Objects Description](#AFRIMOVE_Objects) you can explore database structure and content.
 In this section, you find an overview of the whole process from data acquisition to data ingestion into the AFRIMOVE database, with a very short introduction to the main features of relational database.

 ### AFRIMOVE data work flow